-Day 3: Mekong Delta
+Day 8: Mekong Delta

 Drive two and a half hours down to the picturesque province of Ben Tre, situated along the mighty Mekong.
-This area is known as the 'Rice Basket of Vietnam', because its rich and fertile lands produce huge amounts of rice, coconuts, vegetables and tropical fruit.
+This area is known as the 'rice basket of Vietnam', because its rich and fertile lands produce huge amounts of rice, coconuts, vegetables and tropical fruit.

-Spend the day cruising and exploring, travelling by motorized, wooden boats between the islands and changing to smaller, paddleboats in the canals.

-Sightseeing involves hopping on and off these boats.
-There may be unsteady and slippery surfaces, sometimes without handrails or assistance.
+Spend the day exploring, travelling by motorboat between the islands and changing to smaller paddleboats in the canals.
+Sightseeing involves hopping on and off these boats, often on unsteady and slippery surfaces, sometimes without handrails or assistance.
 Return to Saigon this afternoon.

 Mekong Delta - Although primarily rural, the Mekong Delta is a densely populated area where life progresses around its fertile banks.
-The Mekong Delta is the 13th longest, and the 10th largest, by volume alone and people live, trade, travel and go to school on the riverbanks.
-The rice which is cultivated in the many farming lands is said to be enough to supply the entire country with a little extra.
+The Mekong Delta is the 12th longest river in the world, and people live, trade, travel and go to school on the riverbanks.

-Day 4: Saigon - Hoi An Meals: B, L, D
+Day 9: Saigon - Hoi An